(A) Eligibility for licensure.

 (b) The licensee is not engaged in the habitual use of drugs or intoxicants, and does not suffer mental illness or incompetence to the extent that it renders the person unfit to practice according to acceptable and prevailing standards of care; and

-(2) The provisions of division (B) of this rule also apply if the licensee's spouse served in the armed forces of the United States or a reserve component of the armed forces of the United States, including the Ohio national guard or the national guard of any other state and the spouse's service resulted in the licensee's absence from this state.
+(2) The provisions of paragraph (B) of this rule also apply if the licensee's spouse served in the armed forces of the United States or a reserve component of the armed forces of the United States, including the Ohio national guard or the national guard of any other state and the spouse's service resulted in the licensee's absence from this state.

-(D) Continuing Education
+(D) Continuing education

 (1) In accordance with section 5903.12 of the Revised Code, the provisions of this paragraph apply to a licensee who has been a member of the armed forces of the United States, the Ohio national guard, the Ohio military reserve, the Ohio naval militia, the national guard of any other state, or a reserve component of the armed forces of the United States who has served on active duty for a period in excess of thirty-one days.

-(2) A licensee who meets the provisions contained in division (C)(1) of this rule may submit a statement and supporting documentation to the board requesting an extension of the current continuing education reporting period.
+(2) A licensee who meets the provisions contained in paragraph (C)(1) of this rule may submit a statement and supporting documentation to the board requesting an extension of the current continuing education reporting period.

 (a) The licensee shall submit proper documentation verifying the active duty service and the length of that active duty service.